 6. During a Freeze – Don’t water the lawn during a freeze this may do more damage and cause ice to form on sidewalks creating hazards.
 Keep off any turf that has Frost or is frozen, traffic from people, pets, or equipment like lawnmowers can cause severe damage.
 Wait until the sun thaws out the grass.

 Aeration and Lime Service

-we are currently providing our annual lawn aeration service to help with nutrient uptake and compaction issues along with many other benefits.
+Peninsular is currently providing our annual lawn aeration service to help with nutrient uptake and compaction issues along with many other benefits.
 We will begin to provider annual lime application in January.
 This application helps to adjust the pH of the soil to maximize usage of nutrients within the grass plants.